Life in USA – International Student, H1B (Car, Insurance, Rent, School)

 New Internation student, H1B in USA - open bank account, secured credit card for history, driving license, Kid school, rental deals, bonus, money transfer

 Welcome to America.
-If you are coming to USA for study on F1 visa or on work permit like H1B or L visa, we have all the starter information for you here on this page.
+If you are coming to the USA for a study on an F1 visa or on a work permit like H1B or L visa, we have all the starter information for you here on this page.

-If you have moved to USA from an Asian country like India, China or Philippines, you will experience an entirely new world in USA.
-The meaning of developed country is understood as soon as you step out of any US international airport.
+If you have moved to the USA from an Asian country like India, China, or the Philippines, you will experience an entirely new world in the USA.
+The meaning of a developed country is understood as soon as you step out of any US international airport.

 Lets start with morning of your Day 1 in USA.

 #1 Open a US Bank Account

 Open a checking and savings account in the bank of your choice.
 Most famous are Bank of America, Chase, and Wells Fargo with hundreds of ATMs in each US city.

 I suggest these as they offer very low car loan rates.